-Declaring Variables as Values 1
+Declaring Variables as Values .
+1

 Accessing Stored Values

-Altering Variables Depending on Themselves 2
+Altering Variables Depending on Themselves

+A note about = vs ==

-A Warning About Stored Variables 3
+A Warning About Stored Variables

-Using ans 3
+Using ans

-Clearing the Variable List 4
+Clearing the Variable List

-Semicolons at the end!
-4
+Semicolons at the end to keep quiet!

 Like most programming languages, Matlab let you use variables to store values.